MelSumner/a11y-failures-json/README.md

 ### Severity levels

+While a page's conformance is a pass or fail, giving itemized failures a severity level can help prioritize work.
+All issues, no matter what their severity, must be resolved for a page to be conformant.

 * Blocker - Complete loss of service, critical functionality, or data with no acceptable workaround.
 Includes significant privacy and security risks
 * Critical - Severe degradation of critical functionality or data; functionality is still available but is severely limited.
 No acceptable workaround is available, but use is still possible in a restricted fashion
 * Major - Loss of critical functionality or data, but there is a reasonable workaround available